 How to make the most of graduate job fairs

-Nothing beats having a bunch of employers under one roof and real people to talk to seek out graduate opportunities and get deeper information about careers and application processes.
+Having a bunch of employers under one roof is a great opportunity; you can speak to employees to get deeper information about careers and application processes to amp up your application.
 However, graduate careers fairs can be overwhelming.
-To get maximum benefits from these brief windows of opportunity (and a good clutch of freebies) you need a strategy.
+To really benefit from these opportunities (and get more than just the freebies) we've included some killer tips.

 Think ahead: plan your time at careers fairs